 Horse Care, Barn Chores - MUST Have Horse Experience

-Searching for superstar volunteer(s) who have ample horse experience.
-Equine Specialist at SRoL needs help with basic barn chores during the week.
-If you enjoy taking care of horses, we invite you to come and help care for a very special small Herd of horses (and 3 donkeys) who change and save lives for a living.
+We are searching for superstar volunteers who have ample horse experience to assist our Equine Specialist with basic barn chores during the week, one or two approximately 2.5 hour shift(s) a week.
+If you enjoy taking care of horses, we invite you to come and help care for a very special small herd of horses (and 3 donkeys) who change and save lives for a living.

-The Herd includes 4 horses, 3 donkeys (one is a newborn baby).
+- The herd includes 4 horses, 3 donkeys.
 6 stalls (4 with shavings and 2 on straw).

 Barn volunteers are taught the patterns, the tools and the specific chores needed in the SRoL barn.
-How stalls are done, seaonal needs based on the horses and weather, and other care related need that may arise.
-Shifts are scheduled and set up on a case by case basis and all volunteers on a trial run in the beginning to determine fit and safety measures.
+Shifts are scheduled and set up on a case by case basis and all volunteers on a trial run in the beginning to determine fit.

-There is also a shorter winter shift available to bring horses back inside.
-When the horses are outside during the daytime this would be at dusk (ranging from 430pm to 6pm).
+There is also a shorter winter shift available to bring horses back inside at dusk (approx. 4:30pm - 6pm).
 Horses are brought inside, checked over, feet picked out, blankets checked, fed dinner, water buckets filled, evening stall pick and done.

 SUMMER Nights (May through October):

-There is also a shorter summer morning shift available to bring horses back inside.
-When the horses are outside overnight this would be from 8-9am.
+There is also a shorter morning shift (8am - 9am) to bring horses back inside.
 Horses are brought inside, fly gear removed, checked over, fed breakfast, fill water buckets, complete 1st stall pick.
-Time permitting or allowing helping to prepare paddocks for night turnout, and/or arenas for clients.
+If time permits, prepare paddocks for night turnout, and/or arenas for clients.

 VOLUNTEER SERVICE HOURS COUNT:

-All service hour and honor volunteer hours are granted at SRoL and we will verify/validate all for those who come here and give their heart and hard work to the Herd that heals.
+We will verify/validate service hours for those who come here and give their heart and hard work to the herd that heals.